cyscale/cyscale.com/src/pages/blog/data-breach.md

  https://aws.amazon.com/
  premiumsupport/
 knowledge-center/
 read-access-objects-s3-bucket

 <br/>

 By default, new buckets do not allow public access.
 However, users can modify bucket policies and allow public access.
-Since these individual settings are customizations enabled to better suit a specific organization’s needs, the responsibility is no longer with the cloud provider.
+Since these individual settings are customizations enabled to better suit a specific organization's needs, the responsibility is no longer with the cloud provider.

 Even if the unintentional breach was fixed after Website Planet reported it, the precise number of people affected remains unknown and the culpability for this data leak lies entirely with the real estate portal.